The Crash Course on Emotions We All Missed in Kindergarten

 The Head Types (5, 6, 7): Fear Intellectualizers

-Head types live in analysis mode but can’t compute their core emotion: fear.
-They retreat into their mind castle (5s), project fears onto external threats (6s), or run from fear through constant stimulation (7s).
+Head types live in analysis mode but can’t compute the one emotion that drives them: fear.
+They retreat into the mind castle (5s), project fears onto external threats (6s), or outrun fear through constant stimulation (7s).

 The Emotional Curriculum We Should Have Learned

-Imagine if kindergarten included “Emotions 101.”
-Here’s what the syllabus would look like:
+If kindergarten had included “Emotions 101,” here’s what the syllabus would cover:

 Module 1: Emotions Are Data, Not Directives

 Emotions aren’t good or bad.
-They’re information.
+They’re signals.
 Like dashboard lights in your car:

 • Anger = Boundary crossed